 Philadelphia (our home town) consistently ranks as one of the poorest of the major cities in the United States with a poverty rate of around 25%.
 Everyone in our nation should have enough to eat and a place to call home.
 Families who live in poverty need decent affordable housing, access to nutritious food, opportunities for quality education, medical care and lots of support to change their future.
+Capitalism has created a Dual Economy in this country, with an ever growing chasm between those at the top of the economic pyramid and everyone else.

 The Poor People’s Army which grew out of the Poor People’s Economic Human Rights Campaign founded by Cheri Honkala has been organizing on the front lines to identify and address the root causes of poverty.
 The group has worked nationally and internationally for over 30 years, supporting and lifting up the leadership of poor people with lived experience in homelessness and poverty.
 Check out their website here: PoorPeoplesArmy.com.